The Big Picture of the Adrenal Glands and the HPA Axis

 Re-Evaluating the Concept of “Pregnenolone Steal” as an Explanation for Adrenal Hormone Dysregulation

-One of the myths that we debunk in our Mindfulness Medicine Certification Program (MMCP) [functional medicine and mindfulness training program and mentorship for practitioners and doctors] is the notion of “Pregnenolone Steal” as an explanation for how adrenal hormones become out of balance.
+One of the myths that we debunk in our Functional Medicine Certification Program is the notion of “Pregnenolone Steal” as an explanation for how adrenal hormones become out of balance.
 This does not hold up to a deeper understanding of physiology.
 This is important because a new understanding changes treatment ideas (pregnenolone supplementation is commonly used and justified by this theory).

 Ready To Know More?